-Figure 2: Designated NA for Bierton Neighbourhood Plan which is Bierton Parish, neighbouring parishes also shown for context.
+Figure 2: Designated NA for Bierton, Broughton & Kingsbrook Neighbourhood Plan

 Understanding the needs and requirements of those living and working within the NA is the starting point for producing a good NP.
-The SG have carried out consultations throughout the NA (Ref: BPC Consultation Statement).
+The Steering Group (SG) have carried out consultations throughout the NA (Ref: BB&K Consultation Statement).
+Faced with the difficulty that Kingsbrook's population grows on a weekly basis, the SG has done what it can to keep this population informed.
+It is important to understand that the resulting NP applies to all of the designated NA, regardless of what subsequently changes with regard to the civil parish boundaries.